By Chris Brandow, Invision Partner

 Worried About Cloud Security?

 You can’t possibly prevent all attacks.
 But keeping an eye on your data is paramount to cloud security and minimizing the damage hackers can do.
 With Invision keeping track of your data and usage, even if an attack happens, mitigating the time the hacker is in your system is crucial to keeping control of it.
-Make sure someone is watching so you know when a threat happens and are ready to stop it.
+Using cloud computing can be really beneficial to a company, for example, it means that you can use a system like this third party risk management system for your business.
+You just need to make sure someone is watching so you know when a threat happens and are ready to stop it.